ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 3.1 Corpus Overview

-*Cavaliers & Pioneers*, Volume 3 [@Nugent1979_cavaliers3; @mioduski_2025_cvp3], contains 5,471 abstracts of Virginia land patents recorded in patent books 9–14 (1695–1732).
+*Cavaliers & Pioneers*, Volume 3 [@Nugent1979_cavaliers3] contains 5,471 abstracts of Virginia land patents recorded in patent books 9–14 (1695–1732).
+The digitized corpus [@mioduski_2025_cvp3] provides machine-readable versions of these abstracts.
 These instruments cluster in central and south-central Virginia—roughly the modern Richmond – Charlottesville – Lynchburg corridor—and therefore constitute a geographically coherent test bench for long-format geolocation.

 No publicly available digital transcription of *Cavaliers & Pioneers, Vol. 3* currently exists: the Internet Archive copy is page-image only, print-disabled, and circulating PDFs contain no selectable text.
 Google queries of random 15-word sequences returned no hits, further confirming the corpus's absence from indexed public web sources.
 Thus, we treat the text as out-of-distribution for contemporary language models; a formal training-data-leakage audit remains infeasible due to the proprietary nature of major LLM corpora.